 This Offering Memorandum includes "forward-looking information" with respect to the Fund for the purposes of applicable securities legislation.
 Forward-looking information can be identified by the expressions "anticipate", "continue", "believe", "estimate", "expect", "may", "will", "intend" and similar statements reflecting the intended course of conduct and future operations of the Fund.
 These statements are not historical facts but reflect the Manager's current expectations regarding future results or events based on assumptions made by the Manager about the success of the Fund's investment strategies in certain market conditions.
 These assumptions are made in reliance on the experience of the Manager's officers and employees and their knowledge of historical economic and market trends.
-Although the Manager believes that the assumptions made, and the expectations presented by such forward-looking statements are reasonable, there can be no assurance that the forward-looking statements will prove to be accurate.
+Although the Manager believes that the assumptions made and the expectations presented by such forward-looking statements are reasonable, there can be no assurance that the forward-looking statements will prove to be accurate.

-Investors are cautioned that the assumptions made, and the success of the Fund's investment strategies are subject to a number of risks and uncertainties that could cause actual results or events to differ materially from current expectations.
+As is the case with any investment that does not explicitly guarantee the full protection of principal, investors are cautioned that the success of the Fund's investment strategies are subject to risks and uncertainties that could cause market values and returns to differ materially from current expectations.
 These risks and uncertainties include, but are not limited to, regulatory decisions, changes in the global economy, general economic and business conditions, existing governmental regulations, supply, demand and other market factors including those set out under Item 10 "Risk Factors".